AdobeDocs/analytics.en/help/components/locations/locations-manager.md

 For information about how to create an account, see [Configure cloud import and export accounts](/help/components/locations/configure-import-accounts.md).

 ### Edit an account

+An account can be edited only by the user who created it or by a system administrator.

 For information about how to edit an account, see [Configure cloud import and export accounts](/help/components/locations/configure-import-accounts.md).